1. I personally don’t think that photographs are objective “facts,” and I don’t agree with the old adage that “Photographs never lie.”

 So why should I look at TCQ?

-TCQ takes a 21st-century, quasi-postmodern approach, asserting that no photographs are “objective facts,” that all photographs are “subjective,” and that lots of photographs lie.
+TCQ embraces this 21st-century “photographs as records” approach, asserting that no photographs are “objective facts,” that all photographs are “subjective,” and that lots of photographs lie.

-All of these themes are explored at length on this website, especially in FAQ #2
+All of these themes are explored at length on this website, especially in this brief and in FAQ #2

 2. Why would photographers bother to use the “Guaranteed TCQ” label on their photographs?